sonarmd/star-config/integrity-log.md

 # Integrity log

-Append-only ledger maintained by CI.
-Entries are added on each push to record the commit, packed tarball, checksum, and declared SSH public keys.
+Append-only ledger.
+Update manually (e.g., pre-commit) to record the commit, all packed tarballs, checksums, and signer fingerprint.
 Do not edit or reorder existing entries.